-Help young adults who have transitioned out of Wake County’s foster care program to attend college, establish personal and education goals, earn a degree or marketable skills, learn vital life skills, and achieve lifelong independence.
+Help young adults who have transitioned out of foster care program to attend college, establish personal and educational goals, earn a degree or marketable skills, learn vital life skills, and achieve lifelong independence.

 Fostering Bright Futures & the Wake Tech Foundation are committed to the success of our students starting on day one by:

-- mentoring and supporting Wake County foster care youth in completing a diploma, certificate or degree at Wake Tech Community College,
+- mentoring and supporting foster youth in completing a diploma, certificate or degree at Wake Tech Community College,

 - increasing the number of former foster youth transferring to bachelor's degree programs,